Drinking driving laws in Ireland that you should take care of

 Drinking driving rules in Ireland- Fines and Punishment- driving laws in Ireland

 The law came into force on October 26 last year.
-Ms Horgan adds that with almost 1,000 arrests for drunk driving over the holidays period, it’s clear that people are still taking the risk the following day.
+Ms. Horgan adds that with almost 1,000 arrests for drunk driving over the holidays period, it’s clear that people are still taking the risk the following day.
 If you have even the slightest doubt that you are over the limit, there should be no justification for driving the morning after.
 Remember, the minimum penalty for drunk driving is now a three-month driving ban so the risk is simply not worth it.
 So next time you are drinking remember not to drive for the safety of your life and other’s life too.

 Conclusion